-Clauses of this European Standard Essential Requirements (ERs) of EU Directive 98/79/EC Qualifying remarks/Notes 4, 5, 6, 7, 8, 9, 10 B.2.3 This relevant ER is only partly addressed in this International Standard and only in conjunction with ISO 11137-1.
-Packaging for maintenance of sterility during transportation and storage are not covered.
-4, 5, 6, 7, 8, 9, 10 B.2.4 This relevant ER is only addressed in this International Standard in conjunction with ISO 11137-1.
+Clauses of this European Standard Essential Requirements (ERs) of EU Directive 98/79/EC Qualifying remarks/Notes 4, 5, 6, 7, 8, 9, 10 B.2.3 Only a sterilization process using inoizing radiation is considered by this standard.
+This relevant ER is only partly addressed in this International Standard and only in conjunction with ISO 11137-1.
+Design and packaging for maintenance of sterility during transportation and storage are not covered.
+Aspects of manufacture other than those related to sterilization are not covered.